NicholasToon/osTicket-PI-Config/README.md

 Check your Help Topics dashboard and your new inputs will have generated successfully.

 <h2> Congratulations!
-You have successfully set up the core structures of osTicket.
+You have successfully set up the core configurations of osTicket.
 If you would like to explore further ticket manipulation, you can find a collection of examples that I have prepared for you to emulate and expand upon by clicking <a href=https://github.com/NicholasToon/osTicket-Ticket-Lifetime-Examples > here. </a>

 Thank you for reading!